0x90JMP/0x90JMP.github.io/_posts/2026-07-15-api-series-call-stack.md

 * The API calls were visible.
 * Neither observation alone was sufficient to generate an alert.

-The import table was not the trigger.
+On the tested system, the import table did not appear to be the trigger.

-The API calls were not the trigger by themselves.
+The API calls did not appear to be the trigger by themselves.

 The evidence instead points toward a model where telemetry is collected continuously and detections emerge from behavioural context, correlation, and subsequent activity.

 In short:

-> Visibility, telemetry, and detection are not the same thing.
+> On the tested deployment, visibility, telemetry, and detection appeared to be distinct concerns.

 Understanding the difference is far more useful than assuming where a detection occurs.